What types of squirrels can you find in South Dakota?

 Lifespan: They experience severe mortality during their first year, as only about 20% of babies survive.
 For individuals that survive the first year, the average lifespan is still only 2.3 years, with a maximum lifespan of 8 years.
 Predators include bobcats, coyotes, hawks, owls, foxes, American Martens, and Canadian Lynxes.

-The American Red Squirrel is widespread across South Dakota and easy to identify when compared to other squirrel species.
+The American Red Squirrel is found in the southwest and northeast of South Dakota and is easy to identify when compared to other squirrel species.
 As the name suggests, they have a reddish color and white belly that makes them easy to distinguish.
 Size-wise, they are both MUCH smaller than both gray and fox squirrels but larger than chipmunks.

 American Red Squirrel Range Map